Naropin, 7.5 mg/ml 10 ml 5 pcs

 General: back pain, chills, increased body temperature.

-Nervous system disorders: restlessness, symptoms of CNS toxicity (seizures, grand mal seizures, paraesthesia in the perioral area, dysarthria, tongue numbness, visual disturbances, tinnitus, tremor, muscle cramps), hypoesthesia.
+From the nervous system: anxiety, symptoms of toxicity from the central nervous system (convulsions, grand mal seizures, paresthesia in the perioral area, dysarthria, numbness of the tongue, visual disturbances, tinnitus, tremor, muscle cramps), hypoesthesia.

-Respiratory system disorders: shortness of breath, difficulty in breathing.
+From the respiratory system: shortness of breath, difficulty breathing.

 General: hypothermia.